oacortez/Daily-Feed/README.md

 To run this app locally:

 fork this repository
-run git clone git clone git@github.com:GraceGardner/newsreader.git in your command line Run cd newsreader to navigate into the repository
+run git clone `git clone git@github.com:oacortez/Daily-Feed.git` in your command line Run cd `Daily-Feed` to navigate into the repository Run npm `install`
-Run npm install
-Run npm start
+Run `npm start`
-Visit http://localhost:3000/ in your browser to view the local app!
+Visit `http://localhost:3000/` in your browser to view the local app!

 ## Project Goals